SzAkos04/cave/README.md

 # cave
-A code interpreter written in pure C.
+A code interpreter / compiler (not yet decided) written in pure C.